Nothing ruins a good revolution like winning.

 A gaze blank and pitiless as the sun,

 Is moving its slow thighs, while all about it

 The darkness drops again but now I know

 Were vexed to nightmare by a rocking cradle,

 — William Butler Yeats, “The Second Coming”

-Like the Gingrich team more than a decade before, the new rock-throwers found enough support among voters to achieve important positions in the government that they professed to despise; and even more than those Young Turks of 1994, these inexperienced and unqualified newcomers found themselves struggling to understand the fundamental responsibilities of the jobs they had worked so hard to get.
-Making incendiary speeches to adoring crowds was easy, even fun; making law, not so much.
-Staying out of trouble while surrounded by the seductions of lobbyists with gigantic expense accounts, and special interest groups funding gigantic PACs, and high-class hookers bouncing gigantic – well, anyway: it’s a jungle out there.
+Like the Gingrich team more than a decade before, the new rock-throwers found enough support among voters to achieve important positions in the government that they professed to despise.
+Even more than those Young Turks of 1994, these inexperienced and unqualified newcomers found themselves struggling to understand the fundamental responsibilities of the jobs they had worked so hard to get.
+Making incendiary speeches to adoring crowds was easy, even fun.
+Making law, not so much.
+Staying out of trouble while surrounded by the seductions of lobbyists with gigantic expense accounts, and special interest groups funding gigantic PACs, and high-class hookers bouncing gigantic – well, anyway: It’s a jungle out there.

 The rough beast will have been born, and we’ll have to decide how to live with that.